etleap/terraform-provider-etleap/docs/resources/connection_user_defined_api.md

 Optional:

 - `max_page_size` (Number) The maximum page size supported by the API.
-Requires replacement if changed. ; Not Null
+Must be provided if `pageSizeFieldName` was set.
+Ignored if `pageSizeFieldName` is not set.
+Requires replacement if changed.
 - `page_size_field_name` (String) The name of the request parameter used to specify the page size.
-Requires replacement if changed. ; Not Null
+Leave empty if the API does not offer a page size parameter.
+Requires replacement if changed.
 - `path_to_cursor` (String) The path to the paging cursor inside the response body.
 Requires replacement if changed. ; Not Null
 - `type` (String) Requires replacement if changed. ; must be one of ["CURSOR_URI"]; Default: "CURSOR_URI"
 - `url_prefix` (String) String prepended to the paging cursor string to turn it into a URL, e.g. because the cursor only contains the URL path.
 Requires replacement if changed.